GeorgeNAL/NALathletics-blog/_posts/2020-04-23-time-to-build-athletics.md

 ![Terry Fox Stadium](/blog/assets/img/terry-fox-stadium-brampton-ontario-3-word-address.jpg){: .blog-center-image}
-Yes, we know this picture is from Canada.{: .blog-image-caption}
+Yes, we know this picture is from Canada.
+{: .blog-image-caption}

 Read and leave reviews and pictures of the track: Is the runway on the jump pit long enough for your approach?
 Are the lanes on the track completely rutted out?
 Is it a hidden gem, but don’t come there on Tuesday because that’s when a lacrosse team takes over the field?
 Now you know.
 Let everyone else know.